GeniusJBdumb/Escape-theeeeeeee/README.md

 When the time is up, then you have lost because you died from smoke poisoning.

 Walkthrough (Spoiler):
-You can find a full walktrough with audio commentary [here] (https://myshare.uni-osnabrueck.de/f/2b879764d5da4c4abb3a/).
+You can find a full walktrough with audio commentary [here](https://myshare.uni-osnabrueck.de/f/2b879764d5da4c4abb3a/).
 It serves as the obligatory presentation as part of the course's submission.

 ## Features and Implementations